Spray paints are super easy to apply. But before you can re-coat it, its coating has to dry. So how long does spray paint take to dry?

 Why Isn’t Spray Paint Drying?

-If the spray paint isn’t drying that means that you re-coated too soon.
-The spray paint won’t dry if you apply more coats than required.
-To fix this spray paint problem, you have to make the spray paint dry by using a hairdryer.
+If the spray paint isn’t drying that means that you re-coated too soon or you applied more coats than required.
+To fix this spray paint problem, you have to make the coating dry by using a hairdryer.